Heini-Klopfer-Skiflugschanze: 1949: Plans and realisation

 In 1949, they were originally discussing about whether they should just rather enlarge the existing Schattenbergschanze or build a complete new hill with calculation point at K120.

 Three ski jumpers Heini Klopfer, Sepp Weiler and Toni Brutscher together made a final decision to build a complete new hill and they found the perfect location.
-Inspired by Planica, the wanted to beat legendary Bloudkova velikanka in Slovenia, as the long time world record breaking and leading hill.
+Inspired by Planica, they wanted to beat legendary Bloudkova velikanka in Slovenia, as the long time world record breaking and leading hill.
 Starting in July, hill construction was completed as planned in only five months, finished on 10 December.

 1950: Opening with four world records

 On 2 February 1950, hill test was reserved for founding trio only.
 Heini Klopfer jumped as first ever landing at 90 metres, Toni Brutscher at 112 metres and Sepp Weiler at 115 metres.

 From 28 February to 5 March 1950, hill was officially opened with ski flying week, which was a just a copy of the competition format from Planica.
-Between 60,000 and 170,000 people has gathered in total.
+Between 60,000 and 170,000 people have gathered in total.

 On 28 February, Austrian ski jumper Willi Gantschnigg set the first official world record at 124 metres (408 feet) and two days later broke his leg crashing at 130 metres (427 ft) world record distance.

 On 2 March, Sepp Weiler improved world record at 127 metres (417 feet).
 And Austrian Hans Eder was disqualiefied at 130 metres (427 ft) world record distance.

 On 3 March, records were beat again by Andreas Däscher at 130 metres (427 feet) and Dan Netzell at 135 metres (443 feet).
 After both of them Sepp Weiler landed at 133 metres (436 feet).

 1951: Ski Flying Week II with world record

-From 28 February to 4 March 1951, second Ski Flying Week visited total over 120,000 people.
-Finish Tauno Luiro set the official world record at 139 metres (456 feet) on the third day of competition.
+From 28 February to 4 March 1951, the second Ski Flying Week was held, with over 120,000 spectators attending.
+Tauno Luiro from Finland set the official world record at 139 metres (456 feet) on the third day of competition.

 1952: Ski Flying Week III

-From 28 February to 2 March 1952, third Ski Flying Week with over 60,000 people.
-Competition was interrupted all three days due to weather.
-FIS committee decided to grade only distances.
-There was no official results published.
+From 28 February to 2 March 1952, third Ski Flying Week took place, with over 60,000 attendees.
+Competition was interrupted on all three days due to weather conditions.
+FIS committee decided to grade distances only.
+No official results was published.

 All jumpers that exceeded 100 metres distances, received a commemorative needle engraved with the distance achieved.
 Toivo Lauren from set the longest distance of the weekend at 131 metres (430 ft).